meeb/django-distill/README.md

 `--force`: Assume 'yes' to all confirmation questions.

+`--exclude-staticfiles`: Do not copy any static files at all, only render output from Django views.

 **Note**  If any of your views contain a Python error then rendering will fail then the stack trace will be printed to the terminal and the rendering command will exit with a status code of 1.